XRPLF/xrpl.js/docs/index.md

 # Introduction

-RippleAPI is the official client library to the XRP Ledger.
+RippleAPI (ripple-lib) is the official client library to the XRP Ledger.
 Currently, RippleAPI is only available in JavaScript.
 Using RippleAPI, you can:

 * [Query transactions from the XRP Ledger history](#gettransaction)